 Druid Tree Workings: Finding The Face Of The Tree

-Sometimes the trees themselves share lessonsbeeches with us about how to work with them, to talk with them, heal with them.
+Sometimes the trees themselves share lessons with us about how to work with them, to talk with them, heal with them.
 These are often presented to me as mystery teachings from the trees themselves–and I’ll be sharing some of these teachings with you.
 The first of these is finding the face of the tree.

 I have found that each tree has at least one face and finding it can teach you a lot about that particular tree’s personality and energy.
 Finding the face of the trees will show you their individuality and unique personality–and yes, individual trees do have uniqueness of their own, both inside and out.
 This is similar to humans—all humans are humans, but we come from different ethnicities and different regions and those create variation.
 In the same way, all oak trees have a strengthening quality to them because of their nature: how they grow, their extensive root systems, their tannins, etc. But like people, each oak has his or her own personality and quirks.
 Finding the face of the tree gives one insight into those personalities and quirks that a tree possesses and gives mean for communication.